 Description

 Mammillaria karwinskiana is a small cactus with green, spherical to short cylindrical stems with pyramidal, spirally arranged tubercles tipped with clusters of spines.
 The stems can grow solitary or slowly branch basally or dichotomously, reaching up to 8 inches (20 cm) in height and 4.8 inches (12 cm) in diameter.
 They develop white tomentum at the apex.
 The axils of the tubercles have tufts of white hair and long white bristles.
 Each areole usually bears six straight to slightly curved radial spines.
-The spines are cream to reddish with a brown tip, become chalky white with age, and grow up to 1.2 inches (3 cm) long.
+The spines are cream to reddish with a brown tip, become chalky white with age, growing up to 1.2 inches (3 cm) long.
 The central spines are absent.

 The flowers are funnel-shaped, cream to medium yellow with purplish midveins, and appear in spring, forming a circle around the stem just below the apex.
 They can reach up to 1 inch (2.5 cm) in length and 0.6 inches (1.5 cm) in diameter.
 The fruits are red, club-shaped, and quite attractive.